ktucalvin/gflcalc/README.md

 * `components.js` - The code for the production calculator table.

-* `dolls.js` - The central list of all T-doll data
+* `dolls.js` - The central list of all T-doll data.

+* `presets.js` - Recipe presets and its React component.

 ## License